ECCC-MSC/open-data/docs/msc-data/nwp_ciops/readme_ciops-datamart_en.md

 # Coastal Ice Ocean Prediction System (CIOPS) ocean-ice forecasts data in NetCDF format

 The ocean-ice forecasts of NEMO-CICE from the CIOPS-East and CIOPS-West systems are available as hourly products.
 These products are available in NetCDF format on a latitude and longitude grid.
 The CIOPS-East domain covers the Gulf of St. Lawrence, the North West Atlantic and the east coast of Canada at a resolution of 2km (0.03 x 0.02 degree).
 The CIOPS-West main domain covers the North East Pacific and the west coast of Canada, also at a resolution of 2km (0.03 x 0.02 degree).
-The CIOPS-West system also outputs a subdomain at 500m resolution (0.008 x 0.005 degree) that covers the Salish Sea region.
+The CIOPS-West system also outputs a regional enhancement at 500m resolution (0.008 x 0.005 degree) that covers the Salish Sea region only.

 ## Data location